Honey-50/InvoiceMangAPI/README.md

-Scaffold-DbContext "Server=San2Five\SQLEXPRESS;Database=InvoiceDB;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models1
+Scaffold-DbContext "Server=HONEY\\SQLEXPRESS;Database=InvoiceDB;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models1

 Scaffold-DbContext: This is the main command used to scaffold a database context and entity classes for a database.

-Connection String: "Server=San2Five\SQLEXPRESS;Database=InvoiceDB;Trusted_Connection=True;" specifies the database to connect to.
+Connection String: "Server=HONEY\\SQLEXPRESS;Database=InvoiceDB;Trusted_Connection=True;" specifies the database to connect to.
 In this case:

-Server=San2Five\SQLEXPRESS: Specifies the SQL Server instance.
+Server=HONEY\\SQLEXPRESS: Specifies the SQL Server instance.

 Database=InvoiceDB: Specifies the database name.